Authentic Yunnan rice noodles, crossing bridge soup, dumplings, cold noodles

 "Yun Nan Flavor Garden is an institution in and of itself, one of the city’s first restaurants to serve Yunnan food.
 Here, the focus is mixian, white rice noodles that can be found in soups like a rich and flavorful crispy meat option or in the cold form with incredibly sweet and salty ground pork and peanuts.
 Cash only." - Pelin Keskin

-"This is where it all started, from chef-owner Side Geng.
-At one time it was the only real Yunnan restaurant in the city, successor to an even smaller place called Yun Nan Flavour Snack on 49th Street, where just a handful of rice noodle dishes were offered.
-At the newer place, founded in 2014, crossing the bridge noodles are front and center (with black chicken among the ingredients) but two dozen other dry and soupy noodle dishes are available.
-Some feature crispy pig intestines, pork stew, and sliced beef, plus there’s a roster of snacks and appetizers." - Robert Sietsema
+"This is where it all started: chef-owner Side Geng opened what for a time was the city's only real Yunnan restaurant, successor to a smaller Yun Nan Flavour Snack, and at the newer Sunset Park location (founded in 2014) crossing-the-bridge noodles are front and center — sometimes featuring black chicken — while two dozen other dry and soupy rice noodle dishes round out the menu.
+I found standout plates that feature crispy pig intestines, pork stew, and sliced beef, plus a broad roster of snacks and appetizers." - Robert Sietsema